 Yale Law School Media Freedom and Information Access Clinic

-The Center for Independent Documentary
+The Center for Independent Documentary (fiscal sponsor)

 The Outrage